 This seems a rather obvious point to make, especially as it’s more likely to be engaging to sit across from someone and stare into their eyes than it is to gaze at one of Robert Ryman’s all white paintings.

 It’s rare art that’s going to be more engaging than interaction with another person.
 That is a strength of art – that you can be captivated without another person being there.
 His argument is a bit like comparing a lap dance to one of Modigliani’s nudes, and mock-generously concluding that the lap dance is as engaging, erotic, and sensuous as the painting.
 That wouldn’t mean that the lap dance was better art than the Modigliani.
-The trick is to engage through a medium, to somehow invest feeling and presence into something which would otherwise be inert (assuming the art in questions doesn’t want to be inert for conceptual reasons).
+The trick is to engage through a medium, to somehow invest feeling and presence into something which would otherwise be inert (assuming the art in question doesn’t want to be inert for conceptual reasons).
 You get the picture.
 It’s uncanny if a Rembrandt self-portrait gives you a sense of a real human being, but it’s nothing worth noticing if the person at the register when you buy groceries seems so convincingly human.